n0tybynature/n0tybynature/README.md

 ### HI THERE 👋 WELCOME TO MY PAGE 😄

 🔭 I’m currently working on ...
-Human Right First Asylum, A project that serves to help people looking for asylum.
+Human Right First Blue Witness, A project that aims to serve the community by keeping police accountable.
 #
 🌱 I’m currently learning ...
 Ruby.
 #